-Diagnostic drug for liver magnetic resonance imaging (MRI) in ongoing Phase 3
+Diagnostic drug for liver MRI in registration phase

-Orviglance is our first-in-class non-gadolinium diagnostic drug (contrast agent) to be used for MRI-scans of the liver.
-Orviglance is developed to improve the visualization of focal liver lesions (liver metastases and primary liver cancer) in patients with impaired kidney function at risk of severe side-effects from the gadolinium contrast agents currently on the market.
+Orviglance is our first-in-class non-gadolinium diagnostic drug (contrast agent) to be used for MRIscans of the liver.
+Orviglance is developed to improve the visualization of focal liver lesions (liver metastases and primary liver cancer) in patients with impaired kidney function at risk of severe sideeffects from the gadolinium contrast agents currently on the market.